-We are qualified to carry out log book servicing and we ensure that work is done according to the manufacturer’s specifications, using appropriate quality parts and lubricants where required.
+We are qualified to carry out log book servicing and we ensure that work is done according to the manufacturer’s specifications, using appropriate quality parts and oils and lubricants as required.

 It’s a common misconception that your Consumer Guarantees have a specific time limit.

-What if I have a warranty claim – can you fix that?
+What if I have a dealership level warranty claim – can you fix that?

 Can you stamp my logbook?

 We can and WE WILL stamp your log book to verify the work has been conducted by fully qualified staff according to manufacturer’s specifications, using appropriate quality parts.

 Will having my car serviced here preserve my resale value?